Palexer/vocabulary-trainer/README.md

     "Vocabulary": [
-        ["here goes the foreign word", "and here the translation", "and here optional grammar"], ["word in foreign language", "the user should input this", "the user has to input this in the grammar field"], ["you can also use multiple options", "by,seperating,them,with,a,comma,like,this", ""], ]
+        ["here goes the foreign word", "and here the translation", "and here optional grammar"], ["word in foreign language", "the user should input this", "the user has to input this in the grammar field"], ["you can also use multiple options", "by,separating,them,with,a,comma,like,this", ""], ]
 }
 ```